 The Company complies with the principle of equal treatment of investors by ensuring that no investor can gain an advantage by buying or selling units at known net asset values per unit.
 It therefore imposes a daily order acceptance deadline.
-The settlement of issue and redemption orders received at the offices of the custodian or the Company by the order acceptance deadline shall take place no later than the valuation date following the date on which the order was received (= the settlement date) at the net asset value per unit determined on that date.
-Orders received by the custodian or the Company after the acceptance deadline are not settled until the valuation date immediately following that next valuation date (= the settlement date) at the net asset value per unit determined on that date.
+The settlement of issue and redemption orders received at the offices of the custodian or the Company by the order acceptance deadline takes place regularly at the net asset value per unit determined on the date the order is received (= the settlement date).
+Orders received by the custodian or the Company after the acceptance deadline are not settled until the next valuation date (= the settlement date) at the net asset value per unit determined on that date.
 The special section and the Special Terms and Conditions of Investment can provide otherwise in particular individual cases.
-The order acceptance deadline for this fund is published on the Internet at www.dws.com.
+The order acceptance deadline for this fund is published on the Company's website at dws.com.
 It can be changed by the Company at any time.

-Third parties like the institution maintaining the custody account for the investor, for example, can additionally act as intermediaries in the issue and redemption of units.
+Third parties like the institution maintaining the custody account, for example, can additionally act as intermediaries in the issue and redemption of units.
 This can result in longer settlement periods.
 The Company has no influence on the different settlement arrangements of institutions maintaining custody accounts.

-Unless otherwise provided for in the special section, the posting of the respective units or the transfer of the amount to be received takes place two bank business days after the settlement date.
+Unless otherwise specified in the special section, the posting of the respective units or the transfer of the amount to be received takes place two bank business days after the settlement date.
 This period refers to the processing activity between the institution maintaining the custody account and the custodian.
 Posting or transfer from the institution maintaining the custody account to the desired recipient account must follow afterward, and may lead to additional delays.
 Investors should therefore allow sufficient time when planning for specific payment dates.